The Guide to Living in Virginia

 WHAT ARE THE BEST CITIES AND TOWNS IN VIRGINIA?

 Whether you are looking for a large urban environment or a charming small town, Virginia has something for everyone.
-In Northern Virginia, cities such as Arlington, Alexandria, and McLean offer urban amenities, ample job opportunities, and easy access to nearby Washington, D.C.
-Richmond, Virginia and Charlottesville, Virginia, located in Central Virginia, are among the most popular cities in the Mid-Atlantic.
-And further south, cities such as Virginia Beach and Roanoke are quite popular.
+In Northern Virginia, cities such as Arlington, Virginia, Alexandria, Virginia and McLean, Virginia offer urban amenities, ample job opportunities, and easy access to nearby Washington, D.C.
+In central Virginia, Richmond, Virginia and Charlottesville, Virginia are among the most popular cities in the Mid-Atlantic.

 WHAT ARE THE BEST RESTAURANTS IN VIRGINIA?